Felix von Bendemann: Naval career

 Bendemann and three brothers served in the Franco-Prussian War in 1870–71.
 He was in the Prussian Navy as an officer on the gunboat SMS Meteor in Key West when the war began.
 On 23 October the news of the outbreak of war reached the ship's captain, Eduard von Knorr.
-The SMS Meteor sailed for Cuba where, on 9 November they fought the only serious naval battle of the war with the French aviso Bouvet commanded by capitaine de frégate Alexandre Franquet.
+Meteor sailed for Cuba where, on 9 November they fought the only serious naval battle of the war with the French aviso Bouvet commanded by capitaine de frégate Alexandre Franquet.
 After an artillery exchange and an attempts by the Bouvet to ram the Meteor, both ships were incapacitated.
 Although the French left the scene of battle, the outcome was indecisive.
 As a result of this wartime conduct, he was honored with the then rarely given Iron Cross.

 Bendeman was enrolled in the German Imperial Naval Academy (Marineakademie) in 1874.
 In his class would be three other future admirals: Otto von Diederichs, Viktor Valois and Gustav von Senden-Bibran.
+He then commanded the gunboat Sperber from September 1876 to April 1877.